 Keron is a brilliant artist and poet.
 As a mentor, she thinks deeply and is generous with her emotional energy.
 I always feel special in her presence. ~Mary Turner, Seattle

 I offer six-month and year-long mentorships.
 We meet about every three weeks for an hour on Skype to discuss your goals, develop strategies, critique imagery…anything you want!
-In a six-month time period we will talk at least 8 times, and for the year-long mentorship we will be together (via Skype) at least 16 times.
-I have found that once every three weeks is a good way to keep momentum.
+In a six-month time period we will talk at least 9 times, and for the year-long mentorship we will be together (via Skype) at least 18 times.
+I have found that once every three weeks (or a little more often) is a good way to keep momentum.
 Once a month is just not enough to maintain focus.

 I regard my mentorship with Keron as one of the best—probably the very best of all the things I’ve ever done to advance my photographic art.
 Keron reviewed my work and identified the what and how of seeing that she thought were most characteristic of me and most aesthetically worthy of development, and then we defined a forward path.
 With this focus I became a better artist and vastly more prolific.
 I see myself as a happy busy photographer on a satisfying mission: to become the best I can be.
 Thanks, Keron! ~ Peggy Curtis, Seattle

 I have been working with Keron for six months now, and am continuing for another six months.
 My photography now has a clarity and intent that has been lacking in the past. ~Tom Hanify, Whidbey Island